-To capture short bursts of emotion, you can use an interjection, which is a single word, phrase, or short clause that communicates the facial expression and body language that the sentence itself will sometimes neglect.
+To insert short bursts of emotion, you can use an interjection, which is a single word, phrase, or short clause that communicates the facial expression and body language that the sentence itself will sometimes neglect to capture.

-Interjections are thus like emoticons.
+Interjections are thus like emoji.
 One writer might write the sentence like this:

 The burrito is vegan. :-)